Trideb-kumar-Pradhan/Trideb-kumar-Pradhan/README.md

 ![Git](https://img.shields.io/badge/git-%23F05033.svg?style=for-the-badge&logo=git&logoColor=white)
 ![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)

-# Hi there, I'm [Your Name]! 👋
+# Hello, I'm [Your Name] 👋

 ![Profile views](https://gpvc.arturio.dev/[your-username])

 ## About Me

-I'm a passionate front-end developer with a focus on building web applications using Node.js, React, and MySQL.
-I love solving problems and learning new technologies.
+I'm a dedicated full stack developer with extensive experience in building dynamic web applications using modern technologies.
+I have a strong background in both front-end and back-end development, allowing me to create seamless and efficient user experiences.

 - 🔭 I’m currently working on [Your Current Project]
-- 🌱 I’m currently learning [Technology or Skill You're Learning]
+- 🌱 I’m currently expanding my knowledge in [Technology or Skill You're Learning]
 - 👯 I’m looking to collaborate on [Your Collaboration Interests]
 - 💬 Ask me about [Your Expertise or Interests]
 - 📫 How to reach me: [Your Email]